zenpk/my-oauth/README.md

 Self-hosted OAuth2.0 implementation, with PKCE support.

-Note: this is the side-project of other side-projects.
+Note: This is the side-project of other side-projects.

 ## Configuration